© Science and Fiction was created and is curated by Dr. Helena Hartmann.

 Origins

 Science & Fiction is a science communication project launched in January 2023.
 It was created by Dr. Helena Hartmann.
 Helena is a neuroscientist, psychologist and science communicator from Germany.
 She currently works at the University Hospital Essen (DE) as a postdoctoral researcher.
 Before, she completed her PhD at the University of Vienna (AT).
 During this time, she was a visiting researcher at the Netherlands Institute for Neuroscience (NL).
 The project started featuring guest contributions from June 2023 onwards.
-Since February 2023, the project has its own domain (www.scienceandfiction.net) and there is a German version where many stories were translated from English (www.scienceandfiction.net/de).
+Since February 2023, the project has its own domain (www.scienceandfiction.net) and there is also a German version of all stories (https://scienceandfiction.net/de/).

 Disclaimers